On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 the last inequality follows from assumption (a) and ${y_{pq}^k}<0$.
 This proves part (ii).
-Multiplying both sides of (\ref{leavingV}) by $\x^{k+1}$, using (\ref{enteringV}), and assumptions (a) and (c), and following the exactly same steps in the derivation of (\ref{tmp4}), we have
+Multiplying both sides of (\ref{leavingV}) by $\x^{k+1}$, using (\ref{enteringV}), and assumptions (a) and (c), and following the exactly same steps in the derivation of (\ref{tmp4}), it follows

 again, the last inequality follows from assumption (a) and ${y_{pq}^k}<0$.
-In view of the condition in (iii) and (\ref{leavingV}), it follows that
+This proves (iii).
+In view of the condition in (iv) and (\ref{leavingV}) and noticing that $\mathcal{I}_0^{k+1}=\mathcal{I}_0^{k}\setminus \{ q \}$ (because the entering facet is an equality constraint in this case), it follows that

 holds.
-This indicates that system (ii) of Theorem \ref{farkasD} holds.
-Therefore, system (i) of Theorem \ref{farkasD} is not true, i.e., at least one of the following relations does not hold for any feasible solution $\x$
+This indicates that system (ii) of Corollary \ref{farkasC} holds.
+Therefore, system (i) of Corollary \ref{farkasC} is not true, i.e., at least one of the following relations does not hold for any feasible solution $\x$